EmueI/password-manager/README.md

 ## ⚠️ Disclaimer

 This project has not been extensively tested for any security issues.

-It is not recommended to enter any personal account information if used.
+It is not recommended to enter any personal account information.